|Quick Facts: Podiatrists|

 The median annual wage for podiatrists was $124,830 in May 2016.

-Employment of podiatrists is projected to grow 14 percent from 2014 to 2024, much faster than the average for all occupations.
+Employment of podiatrists is projected to grow 10 percent from 2016 to 2026, faster than the average for all occupations.
 Continued growth in the demand for medical and surgical care of the foot and ankle will stem from the aging population.
 Podiatrists will also be needed to treat patients with foot and ankle conditions caused by chronic conditions, such as diabetes and obesity.

 Explore resources for employment and wages by state and area for podiatrists.